 Courses for a master's in reading typically prepare you for the reading specialist certification exam.
 Subjects range from the theory and practice of teaching reading to the interpretation of statistical data.

-The MSE in Reading online program at Arkansas State University consists of 10, three-credit courses, with both participation in The Arkansas Delta Writing Project and clinical experience in the correction of reading difficulties built into your online coursework.
+The MSE in Reading online program at Arkansas State University consists of 10, three-credit courses, with clinical experience in the correction of reading difficulties built into your online coursework.
 All 10 courses are designed around the reading specialist certification exam and Dyslexia Endorsement.
 Classes cover a wide array of subjects:

 - Theory and Practice in Teaching Reading: Students in this course will learn about the reading process, traditional reading presentations, and strategies for instructional decision making.